miklevin/Pipulate.com/software.md

             break
 ```

+...which shows:

+    I made a call for site mikelev.in on date 2022-11-30.
+    I made a call for site levinux.com on date 2022-11-30.
+    I made a call for site pipulate.com on date 2022-11-30.
+    I made a call for site mikelev.in on date 2022-11-29.
+    I made a call for site levinux.com on date 2022-11-29.
+    I made a call for site pipulate.com on date 2022-11-29.
+    I made a call for site mikelev.in on date 2022-11-28.
+    I made a call for site levinux.com on date 2022-11-28.
+    I made a call for site pipulate.com on date 2022-11-28.
+    I made a call for site mikelev.in on date 2022-11-27.
+    I made a call for site levinux.com on date 2022-11-27.
+    I made a call for site pipulate.com on date 2022-11-27.

 Did I mention million-dollar ideas?
 You're welcome.

+#### Python Dict Keys Like Database Primary Keys Ensure Uniqueness

+But what about duplicates?
+Never fear, sets are here!
+Python dict keys are
+actually sets, thus ensuring uniqueness due to the nature of sets.

+There's a number of surprisingly good things about using named tuples as
+database keys.
+In our case the nametuples are converted to strings because of
+how the SqliteDict package was written, but the same benefits apply.
+I do a
+simple conversion of nametuples to strings (for readability) but the same
+uniqueness benefits apply.
+I could have also pickled the keys, but it would
+have been more code and they'd be less readable.
+Eval is not evil.
+Just ask
+Raymond Hettinger, the core Python developer who wrote namedtuples.

+#### Use Named Tuples as Composite Primary Keys

+If you want the big picture, research multi-column (a.k.a. composite) primary
+keys and ponder their relationship to tuples being used as Python dict keys.
+It
+will blow your mind.
+Now we are converting these namedtuples to strings for use
+as dict-keys for SqliteDict, but all the same uniqueness constraints benefits
+are still present if you think about it.

 ### Listing Your Accounts, Web Properties & Views with Google Analytics (GA)